 Sustainability is an outdated concept.
-At least, it is for people who truly want to make the world a better place.
+At least, it is for people and companies who truly want to make the world a better place.
 Ultimately, the idea of sustainable business has been subjected to such sustained degradation over the years that, today, sustainable business simply means maintaining a bad situation – and not actually helping to improve it.
 For far too long, we have been consuming more resources than can be naturally regenerated.
 Sustainable business effectively means that we continue to consume the natural resources of 1.7 Earths every single year – rather than relying on the one Earth we all share.

-This is why outdoor clothing brand Patagonia has removed the term “sustainability” from its corporate vocabulary.
+This is why outdoor clothing brand Patagonia has removed the term sustainability from its corporate vocabulary.
 Other companies may decide to follow suit, as Patagonia has been a pioneer of environmentally conscious business in the clothing sector for many decades.
 It is with good reason that its founder, Yvon Chouinard, has inspired dozens of entrepreneurs around the world to remodel their companies as conscious businesses, thereby acting in a more transparent, reflective, responsible and environmentally conscious manner.

 Today, any company truly committed to building a better future must work with a regenerative focus.
 This involves a company not only avoiding damage to the environment but also repairing damage caused by business activities over recent centuries.
-Let’s look at a few examples of companies who have already adopted regenerative business models (or are at least working hard to develop them):
+Let’s look at a few examples of companies who have already adopted regenerative business models (or are at least working hard to develop them).

 The online search engine Ecosia uses the majority of its ad revenues to fund tree-planting projects.
 On average, it plants one tree every 50 searches.
 Given that a tree absorbs 50kg of CO2 from the atmosphere over a lifespan of 15 years, this means that Ecosia users remove 1kg of CO2 from the atmosphere with every search query.
 The CO2 emitted by operating its servers is negligible by comparison.
 In addition, because Ecosia relies on Bing for its search results – and Bing’s provider, Microsoft, has announced its intention not only to become carbon neutral but to have removed all its historical CO2 emissions from the atmosphere by 2050 – Ecosia follows a genuinely regenerative business model.
 The company generates millions in profits every month and, as of the end of 2021, had used these yields to plant over 140,000,000 trees.